 UDI is now processing applications for foreign passports for individual travel.
-If you had applied for a foreign travel passport for a journey that has been canceled because of the corona situation, you can notify us by sending us a letter.
+If you had applied for a foreign travel passport for a journey that has been cancelled because of the corona situation, you can notify us by sending us a letter.
 Then we will close your case.

-Although UDI will process travel visa applications and foreigners passport now, you must expect that the waiting time to get your application processed will be longer than we have previously informed.
+Although UDI will process travel visa applications and foreign passport now, you must expect that the waiting time to get your application processed will be longer than we have previously informed.
 Even if you get a decision letter from UDI, you still have to wait for the travel document until you can get an appointment with the police.
 Since the police have limited service, it may take time.

 If you apply for a new travel document because your old one is damaged, UDI may need to examine it.
 Then the waiting time to get a reply to your application may be longer than we estimate.
-This is because the National ID Center has limited capacity due to the corona situation (external website) (content in link is in Norwegian).
+This is because the National ID Center has limited capacity due to the corona situation (external website) (content in the link is in Norwegian).

 Follow the information you will receive in the new letter.
 When you get this letter you can apply for a Norwegian passport.

 It is the tax administration that issues D number, National identity number and tax cards.
-If you have any questions about this you must contact the tax administration. (external website, opens in new window)
+If you have any questions about this, you must contact the tax administration. (external website, opens in new window)

 Information about what will happen with the interview now in Norwegian.